Device Manual

 Both sensors share the same body-frame X/Y/Z axes.
 The accelerometer WAV files (/accelerometer/…) and the magnetometer rows in METADATA.CSV (mag,x,y,z) all use this convention.

 CollarID Mk II is in active development.
-This section is the canonical list of features that are partial, not yet shipped, or constrained to a specific configuration.
-Items are removed as they ship.
+This is the canonical list of features that are partial, not yet shipped, or configuration-constrained.

 Current scope

-- Microphone and accelerometer data are stored locally only.
-Both streams write to the SD card and are retrieved from the device on recovery; they are never transmitted over LoRa or LoRaWAN.
+- Microphone and accelerometer data are stored locally only — both write to the SD card and are retrieved on recovery; never transmitted over LoRa.

-- Particulate sensors are not in default units.
-They appear in the schedule configuration but are made available only on request.
-Their use also requires the outer plastic shell to stay relatively scratch-free, which limits the applications they can be deployed for.
+- Particulate sensors are not in default units — available on request; their use requires the outer shell to stay relatively scratch-free.

-- Repopulating LoRaWAN settings from the server is available only on the web-based programmer (not the iOS or Android apps), and only for devices configured to talk to the CollarID gateway server.
+- Repopulating LoRaWAN settings from the server is available only on the web configurator (not the mobile apps), and only for devices configured to talk to the CollarID gateway server.

-- macOS + Chrome is the recommended environment for the web configurator and for firmware upgrades.
-Other OS / browser combinations may work but are less battle-tested — if you hit an oddity on a different platform, switch to macOS + Chrome before debugging further.
+- macOS + Chrome is the recommended environment for the configurator and firmware updates.
+Other combinations may work but are less battle-tested.

-CollarID is actively co-developed with researchers whose deployment schedules carry a wide variety of unique constraints.
-The most reliable path is to share your intended schedule with the CollarID team so we can validate it in the lab first.
-This catches edge cases the configurator's own validation doesn't yet cover and avoids surprises in the field.
+Working with the team.
+CollarID is co-developed with researchers whose deployments carry unique constraints.
+Share your intended schedule with us so we can validate it in the lab first — it catches edge cases the configurator’s own validation doesn’t yet cover.

 Troubleshooting

 The SD card scan is failing.
-Power off, remove the card, reformat it as exFAT, re-insert, and power back on.
-If the loop continues with a known-good freshly formatted card, contact the developers.
+Power off, remove the card, reformat as exFAT, re-insert, and power on.
+If it continues with a known-good freshly formatted card, contact the team.

 The status LED is flashing red

 Hardware fault.
-Power off the device and contact the developers with the serial number and a description of when the red flash appeared.
+Power off and contact the team with the serial number and when the red flash appeared.

 BLE doesn’t appear in the configurator

-- Confirm the status LED is steady blue (not flashing).
-Flashing blue means GPS, not BLE.
+- Confirm the status LED is steady cyan (not flashing).
+Flashing cyan means GPS, not BLE.

 - Re-trigger BLE with a magnet swipe or a fresh-SD-card boot.

-- On web, confirm you're using Chrome or Firefox — Safari and most mobile browsers don't support Web Bluetooth.
+- On web, use Chrome or Edge — Firefox and Safari don’t support Web Bluetooth.

-- On mobile, confirm Bluetooth is enabled in the phone's system settings and the CollarID app has Bluetooth permission.
+- On mobile, confirm Bluetooth is enabled and the CollarID app has permission.

-Charge LEDs don't light up when I plug in USB-C
+Charge LEDs don’t light when I plug in USB-C

-- The cable may be charge-only.
-Try a different USB-C cable, ideally one that came with a phone or tablet.
+- The cable may be charge-only — try a different USB-C cable, ideally one from a phone or tablet.

-The schedule commits when the steady-blue LED turns off, ~10 seconds after you disconnect.
-If you closed the configurator before that or lost BLE connection mid-edit, reconnect and re-apply your changes.
+The schedule commits when the steady-cyan LED turns off, ~10 s after you disconnect.
+If you closed the configurator or lost BLE mid-edit, reconnect and re-apply.
 The card-resident schedule is the source of truth.